 Between May 8 and May 22, 2012, British Columbians were asked to provide input into whether they prefer the second or third Monday in February for the observation of the new Family Day statutory holiday.
 The report below summarizes some of the details of what we heard.

-The Ministry of Jobs, Tourism and Innovation engaged in consultation with various business and industry stakeholders, as well as school superintendents.
+The public were engaged via an online poll, Twitter and email; consultation with various business and industry stakeholders, as well as school superintendents were also held.

 Results of Online Engagement: